A Floer fundamental group: Main definitions and statements.

 \end{itemize} \end{proposition}

-\begin{remark} Considering loop steps entering the second case in the above statement might seem unnatural since, as already mentioned, in the Morse setting, only the special step $\star \glueto (\beta_{\star},\alpha_{\star})$ does exists.
-In the Floer context however (as well as in the stable Morse setting where explicit examples can be given), such steps might exist, and have to be taken into account. \end{remark}
+\begin{remark} Considering loop steps entering the second case in the above statement might seem unnatural since, as already mentioned, in the Morse setting, only the special step $\star \glueto (\beta_{\star},\alpha_{\star})$ does exist.
+In the Floer context however, as well as in the stable Morse setting where examples are much easier to produce (see section \ref{sec:StableMorse} and figure \ref{fig:StableMorseStep}), such steps might exist, and have to be taken into account. \end{remark}

-\begin{remark} Notice there are only finitely many Floer loop steps~: there are finitely many periodic orbits, and because of the monotonicity assumption, finitely many lifts of each can have index $0$ or $1$, and finally, each $0$ dimensional moduli space is compact and hence finite. \end{remark}
+\begin{remark} Notice there are only finitely many Floer loop steps~: there are finitely many periodic orbits, and because of the monotonicity assumption, finitely many lifts of each can have index $0$ or $1$, and finally, each $0$-dimensional moduli space is compact and hence finite. \end{remark}

+Notice finally that Floer loop steps are oriented and hence have a start and an end~: \begin{definition} With the notations of propositions \ref{prop:FloerLoopStepsOrbit} and \ref{prop:FloerLoopStepsStar}, a step $(\alpha,\beta,\beta',\alpha')$ is said to start at $\alpha$ and end at $\alpha'$.